SFPT2B6-SynrgyFinalProject/BookingTicket/README.md

 - email : salmanpathan@feasthearth.uno
 - password : Rahasia123

-E-Flight Ticket Platform (Benchmark dari Garuda Indonesia).
-Platform ini merupakan tempat beli dan booking tiket penerbangan secara online, baik one way (sekali penerbangan) dan round trip (pulang pergi).
-Platform ini membuka dan menyediakan berbagai jenis penerbangan domestik dan mancanegara.
-Flow/alur platform dibebaskan berdasarkan kreasi tim final project.
+E-Flight Ticket Platform (Benchmark of Garuda Indonesia).
+This platform is a place to buy and book flight tickets online, both one way and round trip.
+This platform opens and provides various types of domestic and foreign flights.
+The flow of the platform is free based on the creation of the final project team.

-Fitur yang wajib dikerjakan oleh tim Android.
+A must-work feature for the Android team.

-1. Registrasi dan Login User (Dilengkapi dengan Lup/Reset Kata Sandi)
+1. User Registration and Login (Equipped with Lup/Reset Password)
-2. Implementasi In App Notification (Contoh: Fitur Lonceng di dalam notifikasi, bukan push notifikasi)
+2. Implementation of In App Notification (Example: Bell feature inside the notification, not push notification)
-3. Profil User
+3. User Profile
-4. Histori Transaksi (Contoh: List Booking, Check In, dan Travel Documents berupa Visa, Password, Izin Tinggal/Resident Permit)
+4. Transaction History (Example: List Booking, Check In, and Travel Documents such as Visa, Password, Residence Permit)
-5. Pencarian dan Pemilihan tiket pesawat
+5. Search and Selection of airplane tickets
-6. Masuk home tanpa Login
+6. Log in home without Login

 ***note:***